Topics on this page:

 Sale of New Mobile Homes

 Retail sales of new mobile homes require certain duties and disclosures by the seller.
-The seller:

-- has a duty of good faith and fair dealing in providing financial information to a prospective consumer borrower, including providing financial information in a
+- has a duty of good faith and fair dealing in providing financial information to a prospective consumer borrower, including providing financial information in a manner that is not misleading or deceptive and that discloses all material facts;

 - may not steer a consumer borrower to financing products that offer less favorable terms; and